SEL-Columbia/infrastructure-planning/templates/estimate-electricity-cost-by-technology-from-population/tool.md

 #### Number of People per Household
 {number_of_people_per_household}

-#### Consumption Threshold in kWh
+#### Consumption Threshold in kWh per Year
-Specify the minimum consumption that a location must have in order to be considered for electrification.
+Specify the minimum consumption per year that a location must have in order to be considered for electrification.
-{consumption_threshold_in_kwh}
+{consumption_threshold_in_kwh_per_year}

 #### Consumption during Peak Hours as Percent of Total Consumption
 {consumption_during_peak_hours_as_percent_of_total_consumption}